chienleow/ecommerce_app/README.md

 ## Usage

-To run Ecommerce App from your command line, type the below and follow the on screen prompts.
+To run E-commerce App from your command line, type the below and follow the on screen prompts.

     $ bin/executable